drupalprojects/bamboo/README.txt

 - drupal.org theme guide is here : http://drupal.org/documentation/theme

+- Upgrading
+Nothing too tricky here other than if you have a local.css file as per the documentation.
+When upgrading, you must preserve local.css somewhere, otherwise it could get overwritten with the upgrade.
+After you upgrade, you can then drop local.css back in to the theme.
+Of course if you have modified other files, they will all get overwritten.
-- it is recommended to create a sub-theme of your own to put all your overrides
-in: "Creating a sub-theme" - http://drupal.org/node/225125
+In many cases, a subtheme is probably recommended then as opposed to using local.css.
+You can create a sub-theme of your own to put all your overrides in: "Creating a sub-theme"
+- http://drupal.org/node/225125 A future version of this theme may allow for a custom path for local.css to avoid upgrade snags.

 -- NOTES --